See why corporate sponsorship today is more compelling than ever before.

 Arts attendees and patrons agree that corporate sponsorship of the arts makes them more receptive to that sponsor's messaging, according to a 2011 report.
 Sponsoring the National Building Museum’s exhibitions and education programs is an effective marketing and business development tool for reaching a target audience of professionals in the built environment, policy makers, students, families, and more.

 The Museum’s exhibitions and design-based education programs provide students, families, and visitors the opportunity to better understand the built world around them and their role in its future.
-Our dynamic exhibitions encourage thoughtful consideration of timely themes such as the greening of our nation's schools or the varied and interconnected meanings of "house" and "home."
+Our dynamic exhibitions encourage thoughtful consideration of timely themes such as the methods in which architects and urban planners can mitigate disasters with innovations in design and engineering as well as the interconnected meanings of "house" and "home" for American families.
 Our award-winning educational programs for students not only teach design, urban planning, and engineering, but they also challenge participants to learn creativity, teamwork, and confidence—all skills that business leaders seek in a 21st century workforce.

-Current sponsorship opportunities include the below highlights.
+Current sponsorship opportunities include the highlights below.
 For more information about a specific opportunity, or a broader overview of the Museum’s corporate social responsibility program, please contact firstname.lastname@example.org or 202.272.2448.

-The Museum’s award-winning teen outreach programs—CityVision, Design Apprenticeship Program, and Investigating Where We Live—are intense, focused opportunities for young people ages 11 to 18 to receive training on topics related to the building arts.
+The Museum’s award-winning teen programs are intense, focused opportunities for young people ages 11 to 18 to receive training on topics related to the building arts.
 By focusing on District neighborhoods, these programs give D.C. metropolitan area youth opportunities to address issues in urban design and planning relevant to their lives and communities.
-Our programs reach a diverse group of students from a range of socio-economic backgrounds and are offered entirely free of charge to participants.
-Many participants have gone on to study or pursue a career in architecture, design, engineering, and other related fields as a result of their experiences in the Museum’s outreach programs.
+Programs range from intensive summer workshops to school year-long programs and focus on a variety of topics such as design, architecture, photography, urban planning, and community engagement.
+For more information about how you can impact our award-winning teen programs, please contact Susan Breitkopf, Director of Corporate, Foundation, and Association Relations, at email@example.com or 202.272.2448, ext.
+3551.

 For more information on a specific opportunity, or a broader overview of the Museum’s corporate social responsibility program, please contact email@example.com or 202.272.2448.